What’s it all about?

 Getting away: To travel further afield, Gatwick is only an hour’s drive away.

 There is a wide variety of schools in Forest Hill and the surrounding area.
-Parents looking for primary schools can try Eliot Bank and Fairlawn primary schools, or for secondary education, options include Forest Hill School for boys and Sydenham School, a school for girls with a focus on science, mathematics and technology.
-There are several good independent schools, such as LIFE in London School (Learn In a Friendly Environment), which aims to provide support for students at risk of being excluded from mainstream education.
+Parents looking for primary schools can try Eliot Bank, Fairlawn, Kilmorie and Dalmane primary schools, as well as Stillness Junior School.
+For secondary education, options include Forest Hill School for boys and Sydenham School, a school for girls with a focus on science, mathematics and technology.

 Please see our schools tab for more information on schools in this area.